shawly/hassio-addons/api-scapegoat/README.md

 With this add-on you can

-- a proxy for every API in your home
+- configure a proxy for every API in your home
 - return a custom response when the target host is unreachable

 A good example for this would be my TV, it's connected to a master-slave power strip which turns on or off depending on the power consumption of my AVR.